 “No,” I tell her.
 “You will know Him when you see Him.”

-The interpretation of this is that she will be susceptible to false winds of doctrine when she wakes up (Matthew 24, 2 Peter 2).
+The interpretation of this is that the Bride will be susceptible to false winds of doctrine when she wakes up (Matthew 24, 2 Peter 2).
 Gentle correction and reliance on the Holy Spirit will be the key to her safety and purity.
 There is a naivety to her because she does not know what her groom looks like.
 She doesn’t know Him (Matthew 24:26-27).

-Our job as a friend of the groom is to teach the newly awakened bride how she can know the groom through intimacy with the Holy Spirit (John 14-17, Ezekiel 36:26-27, 1 Corinthians 2:13, 1 John 2:27), who reminds us what Jesus said, leads us into all truth (which aligns with scripture), and tells us what is to come.
+Our job as a friend of the groom-to-be is to teach the newly awakened bride how she can know the groom through intimacy with the Holy Spirit (John 14-17, Ezekiel 36:26-27, 1 Corinthians 2:13, 1 John 2:27), who reminds us what Jesus said, leads us into all truth (which aligns with scripture), and tells us what is to come.
 Teach her to hear His voice (John 10:27-30) and rightly divide the word of truth (2 Timothy 2:15).
 The leadership of the Spirit will be made possible through training of the bride to understand scripture and use it as a sword (Ephesians 6:17) to separate truth from lie, pierce the hearts of people, surgically heal the spiritually wounded, identify false teaching, and fight the enemy.
 The leadership of the Spirit will also enable and correct corporate worship, through gifts given to the body of Christ through the priesthood of all believers (1 Peter 2:5, 1 Corinthians 3, 1 Corinthians 12), and the Word of God.
 Preparing the bride will be done by those who know the groom.
 It will be a quiet but powerful ministry, hidden and underground—amid extreme persecution (1 Peter 4, 2 Timothy 3:12).
 This particular ministry to the church will not happen in stadiums or conferences.
 Not this particular ministry.
 It’s a quiet, Spirit-led ministry of building a temple of God with living stones (Zechariah 4:6) hearts opening and washing of the bride through the water of the Word—baptism in water and fire (Matthew 3:11, Acts 2)—it is purification.
 It is the genuine, love-driven, righteous acts adorning the bride (Revelation 19).

 For notes about dreams and visions click here